asfluido/mruby-marshal-fast/README.md

 The current marshalling code is the only part of Mruby that I use that is written in `c++`.
-Furthermore, I had problems with the code in the path, and deeply regretted not being able to easily see what was going on, due to the well-known opaqueness of many `c++` colloquialisms.
+Furthermore, I had problems with the code in the past, and deeply regretted not being able to easily see what was going on, due to the well-known opaqueness of many `c++` colloquialisms.

 Having bounced on this problem again yesterday morning, I decided to